 To address stakeholders concerns and requests for MSAT analysis during project development and alternative analysis, FHWA developed the Interim Guidance on Air Toxic Analysis in NEPA Documents.

 The CMAQ program was created under the Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991, reauthorized under the Transportation Equity Act for the 21st Century (TEA-21), the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), and most recently, the Moving Ahead for Progress in the 21st Century Act (MAP-21).
 Jointly administered by FHWA and the Federal Transit Administration (FTA), the CMAQ program provides funding to areas that face the challenge of attaining or maintaining the National Ambient Air Quality Standards (NAAQS) for ozone, carbon monoxide, and/or particulate matter.
 In addition, States that have no nonattainment or maintenance areas - facing much less of a clean air challenge - still receive a minimum apportionment of CMAQ funding.
-FHWA released formal program guidance in November 2008 that provides information on the CMAQ program.
+FHWA released Interim Program Guidance Under MAP-21 on November 12, 2013.
 While project eligibility remains basically the same under MAP-21, the legislation places considerable emphasis on diesel engine retrofits and other efforts that underscore the priority on reducing fine particle pollution (PM 2.5).
 See FHWA's MAP-21 website for additional information.